School Readiness Program Getting your little one ready for big school!

-Children are active participants in their own learning and we aim to develop their sense of curiosity, confidence, creativity, persistence, and enthusiasm within each child.
+Children are active participants in their own learning.
+We aim to develop the sense of curiosity, confidence, creativity, persistence, and enthusiasm within each child.
 We also place a heavy emphasis on communication abilities such as expressive and receptive language skills as well as active listening abilities.

 Our program is evaluated daily to obtain an overall picture of the day’s events, which helps to evaluate our current practices and ensure we’re always maximising each child’s learning objectives.

 Our practices mirror those of NSW primary schools.
 Our writing stations are equipped with a variety of different utensils (pencils of different thicknesses, crayons, textas, amongst different stationery items such as hole punchers, staplers, etc.) for the children to choose from and this helps strengthen and develop their fine motor skills.
 These writing stations are set up to be part of regular play within the rainbow room and we encourage the children to work on their skills by using their interests as a guide in printing, identifying and sounding out different letters.

 We provide resources such as books, poems, puppets, felt board stories, group language sessions and other forms of text to encourage children to explore literacy and language.